deltachat/deltachat-pages/_posts/2019-03-14-oauth2release.md

 Also any reply you get to a chat message that you previously sent to a regular-email user.

-## Better automatic provider configuration, reduced message size, ...
+## Better provider configuration, message size, sharing of files

 We fixed issues with several providers, among them the cuban "Nauta.cu".
 If you didn't know, Delta Chat had